-Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was split when compared to local and national averages.
+Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was comparable to national averages.

-- 84% of patients were satisfied with the practice's opening hours compared to the national average of 78%. - 48% of patients said they could get through easily to the practice by phone compared to the national average of 73%.
-Since the survey, the practice had introduced a triage system for appointments and planned to increase the number of available phone lines by 36%.
+- 82% of patients were satisfied with the practice's opening hours above the national average of 76%. - 79% of patients said they could get through easily to the practice by phone above the national average of 73%.